 - Save the beet juice in a small bowl.
-Combine 80 g (80 ml) water and 2 tsp. of beet juice.
-Add the 2 ¼ tsp. salt and mix until it’s completely dissolved.
+Combine 80 g (80 ml) water and 2 tsp of beet juice.
+Add the 2 ¼ tsp salt and mix until it’s completely dissolved.

 - Just in case the plastic bag breaks, place the bag between 2 kitchen cloths on the floor.
 Step on the dough with your feet (heels) using your weight.
 Turn around and press from the inward to outward.
 You can do this step with your hands, but it will take more effort and time.
 Stepping udon dough with your feet is a common practice in Japan!
-Step on the dough until the dough is completely flatten.
+Step on the dough until the dough is completely flattened.

 - Take out the dough and fold it into a ball again.
 Place it in the bag and close the bag leaving a small air gap.

-- After the 3rd round of stepping the dough, fold it into a ball and place in the plastic bag.
+- After the 3rd round of stepping the dough, fold it into a ball and place it in the plastic bag.
 Seal tight and rest the dough for 2 hours (3 hours or overnight in winter).